sasagawa888/nprolog/document/CLPFD.md

 Since 3 equals 3, the constraint is satisfied.

 If backtracking occurs, satisfiability is evaluated for other possible solutions in the same way.

+# Standard Form

+Constraint expressions will be stored in a standard form.

+Standard Form:

+- Left-hand side: Expressions containing only variables

+- Right-hand side: Expressions containing both variables and constants

+Example 1:
+X #= Y

+Example 2:
+X #= Y + 1

+The use of negative signs will be avoided as much as possible.
+If negative signs are included, it complicates the satisfiability computation.

+Example 3:
+X + Y - Z #= 3 → X + Y #= Z + 3

+If an expression with a negative sign is provided, an attempt will be made to convert it into an expression with only positive signs during the unification phase.
+If conversion is not possible, the expression will remain as-is.
+In such cases, the satisfiability computation will be determined using the values of the instantiated variables.